nicolaserny/yoga-by-delphine/README.md

 ```

 - Configure env variables by creating a _.env.development_ file (use the template file)

-- Upload images from src/images to Cloudinary

-- Update the image sources in gatsby-node.js

 - Run the development server:

 ```bash